 Fernanda Lira is a Brazilian bassist and vocalist best known for her work with the death metal band Nervosa.
 She is an accomplished musician, and her growling vocals are fit for the heavy sound of Nervosa.
 The band has released four studio albums and has toured extensively throughout Europe and South America.
 She left the band in 2020 and formed a new band, Crypta.

 Doro Pesch is a German heavy metal singer who rose to fame in the 1980s as the frontwoman of the band Warlock.
-She has since embarked on a successful solo career, releasing 17 albums to date, with her debut solo album in 1989.
+She has since embarked on a successful solo career, releasing 17 albums, with her debut solo album in 1989.

 Doro is one of the most successful female metal singers in history, famously called the “Heavy Metal Queen,” and is considered a pioneer of the female-led metal movement.
 Doro is known for her strong stage presence, and her many years of touring have made her a metal legend.

 Maria Brink is the female lead singer of the American metalcore band In This Moment.
 She is a powerful vocalist with a range that extends from growling to clean singing.
-Maria is also a talented songwriter, and she has co-written some of In This Moment’s albums.
+Maria is also a talented songwriter who has co-written some of In This Moment’s albums.
 The band has released seven studio albums, and Maria’s unique style has made them one of the most successful metal bands in recent years.

 Chelsea Wolfe is an American singer, songwriter, and musician best known for her work in the dark folk and doom metal genres.
-She has released six studio albums, her most recent being “Birth of Violence” in 2019.
-Chelsea’s music often features elements of gothic rock, and her ethereal voice is perfect for conveying the dark, melancholy mood of her songs.
+She has released six studio albums, most recently “Birth of Violence” in 2019.
+Chelsea’s music often features elements of gothic rock, and her ethereal voice is perfect for conveying her songs’ dark, melancholy mood.